What Happens After USCIS Home Visit

 Common Outcomes After a USCIS Home Visit

-Following a USCIS home visit, several outcomes are possible, depending on the visit findings:
+Following a USCIS home visit inspection, several outcomes are possible, depending on the visit findings:

 - Application Approval: If the USCIS officers find your information accurate and the purpose of the visit is valid, your application may proceed toward approval.